On the Picard group scheme of the moduli stack of stable pointed curves: Appendix: -torsion of the Picard group space for algebraic stacks

 It is a formal group over $R$. \item $\mathbb E(=\mathbb E_R)$ the endomorphisms ring of the formal group $\fwr$, which acts on the right on $\fwr$. \end{itemize} The ring $\mathbb E$ contains elements $V$, $F$ and $\{[a]\,|\,a\in R\}$ satisfying certain relations (see \cite[Prop.
 2.1.1(ii)]{Ray79}).
 Furthermore, they generate the entire ring.
 More precisely, any element in the ring $\mathbb E$ has a unique expression (see \cite[Prop.
 2.1.1(i)]{Ray79})

-such that for every $m$ it holds that $a_{m,n}=0$ for almost any $n$.
+such that for every $m$ it holds that $a_{m,n}=0$ for all except finitely many $n$.
 Given an $\mathbb E$-module $M$, the quotient $M/VM$ has a canonical structure as $R$-module, given by $a.(m+VM):=[a]m+VM$ for any $a\in R$ and $m\in M$.
 We denote such $R$-module by $\lie(M)$. \begin{defin}Let $M$ be an $\mathbb E$-module. \begin{enumerate}[(a)] \item $M$ is \emph{without $V$-torsion} if $V:M\to M$ is injective. \item $M$ is \emph{$V$-flat} if $M$ is without $V$-torsion and $\lie(M)$ is a flat $R$-module. \item $M$ is \emph{$V$-coherent} if $M$ is without $V$-torsion and $\lie(M)$ is a coherent $R$-module. \end{enumerate} \end{defin} Given a formal group functor $G$, the group of homomorphisms of formal group functors

 has a natural structure of left $\mathbb E$-module induced by the action of $\mathbb E$ on $\fwr$.
 On the other hand, given an $\mathbb{E}$-module $M$, we may define a formal group functor

 Let $\mathcal M(=\mathcal M_R)$ be the abelian category of left $\mathbb E$-modules.
 By what discussed above, there exist two functors